-Most of the Santa Clara Valley was home to the Ohlone people from around 4,000 BC.
-The lands where San José State University is now located were significant to the Ohlone people.
+Most of the Santa Clara Valley was home to indigenous people from around 4,000 BC.
+The lands where San José State University is now located were significant to the indigenous people of the region.
 A traditional roundhouse, or tuppentak, was once located at the historic Lopé Yñigo's Land Grant Rancho Posolmi y Pozitas de las Animas (Little Wells of Souls.)
 Also Marcello, Pio and Cristobal's Land Grant Rancho Ulistac included places of celebration and religious ceremonies.
 The area also included ancestral heritage-shell mounds, traditional cemetery sites and territorial monuments.

 San José State University strives to be better partners and stewards of the land that the university is established within.
-The University is working with the modern-day descendants of the Ohlone-speaking tribal ethnohistoric territory and recognizes the importance of this land to the Ohlone people of this region.
+The University is working with the modern-day descendants of indigenous people and recognizes the importance of this land to the indigenous people of this region.